Law extending bar hours for World Cup passes despite Greens opposition

 When made law, it will mean licensed premises, such as bars, will be able to show World Cup games outside their usual trading hours.

-"The Bill needs to be enacted by September 10 because licensees will need to give at least seven days' notice to their council and police if they are going to extend their trading hours," Ardern told media at post-cab on Monday.
+"The Bill needs to be enacted by September 10 because licensees will need to give at least seven days' notice to their council and police if they are going to extend their trading hours," Ardern told media at her post-Cabinet media conference on Monday.

 "The changes will apply until the final, where I hope, of course, as a nation, we will be joining together to watch our All Blacks."

-The bill is very similar to the Sale and Supply of Alcohol Act passed through Parliament in 2015 when the World Cup was in the UK and there was an 11 hour time difference.
+The bill is very similar to the Sale and Supply of Alcohol Act passed through Parliament in 2015 when the World Cup was in the UK and there was an 11-hour time difference.

 Japan, however, is only three hours behind New Zealand – or four once daylight savings begins at the end of September, Ardern said.